bearkerb/tp/docs/UserGuide.md

 💡**Tip:**
 - Use [`ljob`](#3-2-6-listing-all-jobs-ljob) to double-check the job list before using `mark` to ensure you’re updating the correct job.
-- Use [`unmark`](#3-2-8-marking-job-as-not-completed-unmark) to revert mistakes if a job is accidentally marked as not completed.
+- Use [`unmark`](#3-2-8-marking-job-as-not-completed-unmark) to revert mistakes if a job is accidentally marked as completed.

 #### 3.2.8 Marking Job as Not Completed: `unmark`
 Reverts a maintenance job's status to `Not Completed` in case it was marked as complete by mistake.